-Financial instruments consist of cash, restricted cash, accounts receivable, insurance policies, investments, accounts payable and accrued liabilities, due to related parties and grants payable and are initially recorded at fair value, other than due to related parties, which is initially recorded at cost.
+Financial instruments consist of cash, restricted cash, accounts receivable, insurance policies, investments, accounts payable and accrued liabilities, due to related parties and grants payable.
+Cash, restricted cash, accounts receivable, insurance policies, investments, accounts payable and accrued liabilities and grants payable are initially recorded at fair value, and due to related parties recorded at cost.
 Investments are subsequently measured at fair value, with changes in fair value recorded in the statement of operations and changes in net assets.
 All other financial instruments are subsequently recorded at amortized cost.